AlexAlexandreAlves/sqg-api/README.md

     }
 ```

-- So, as you can see, the test method it's almost ready, and you need to inform as obligatory just the **route** and **status code** you expect.
-If you need to setup any **token**, you can define into the method, updating the kind of token you'll need to use, like a Bearer or Basic auth.
+- As you can see, the test method it's almost ready, you just need to inform as obligatory the **route** and **status code** you expect.
+If you need to setup any **token**, you can define into the method, updating the type of token you'll need to use, like a Bearer or Basic auth.

 - The **status code** it's already been checked and comparing with the status code returned in the request.